🔼The name Annas in the Bible

 In 6 AD, Judea became a Roman province and Annas was the first high priest in Judea as a Roman province.
 He was then an impressionable 26 years old and was inaugurated by Quirinius (Luke 2:22), who made sure that he too was a proper Pharisee.
 Roman Judea was substantially larger than Israel had been.
 Its eastern border stretched into modern day Jordan, and even encompassed Damascus, which explains how Saul (later Paul) was justified to go there and arrest Christians, which in turn clearly demonstrates that Saul and his fellow Pharisees were for all practical purposes working for the Roman government.
 The Romans of course egged them on because they went and arrested all kinds of trouble-makers and non-compliers for them (while the actual reason didn't interest them).

 A Yahwist high priest would stay in office until his death (Numbers 35:25-28) but a Roman Jewish high priest had nothing to do with Yahwism, and could be deposed and replaced.
 That happened to Annas in 15 AD, around the time that Jesus baffled the Jerusalem jet set with His inquiries (which is no cute coincidence, in case you were wondering; Luke 2:41-50).
 Annas was conveniently replaced by his son Eleazar (fully called Eleazar ben Ananus or ben Ananias), who in turn was replaced by Annas' son in law Caiaphas (fully: Joseph ben Caiaphas) in 18 AD.
 The clan of Annas supplied high priests almost until the temple was destroyed in 70 AD and the whole charade was no longer necessary.
-The last of them, variously called Hanan, Ananus, or Ananias, was according to Josephus a righteous man with love for liberty and democracy, but then, to Josephus that was probably the same as being an upright Roman citizen, loyal to Caesar and Roman imperialism.
+The last of them, variously called Hanan, Ananus, or Ananias, was according to Josephus a righteous man with love for liberty and democracy, but then, to Josephus that was probably the same as being an upright Roman citizen, loyal to Caesar and Roman imperialism (read for more on Josephus our article on Dalmanutha).

-This last of the Annan high priests had James the Just, brother of Jesus Christ, stoned to death, and was therefore deposed (because the Jews could not execute anyone).
+This last of the Annan high priests had James, brother of Jesus Christ, stoned to death, and was therefore deposed (because the Jews could not execute anyone).
 He himself was killed in 68 AD, when he spear-headed a compliment of Jews against a Zealot-Edomite coalition.
 He was replaced by a man named Jesus ben Damneus.

 🔼Etymology of the name Annas